firebase/functions-samples/image-sharp/README.md

 # Image resizing using Node.js Stream and Sharp - Cloud Storage trigger

-This quickstart demonstrates using **Firebase SDK for Cloud Functions** setup with a Cloud Storage trigger.

-## Introduction

-This sample automatically generates thumbnails for images that are uploaded to Cloud Storage.
+This sample demonstrates how to use Node.js Stream to read image from Cloud Storage, generate a thumbnail image using Sharp and upload it back to Cloud Storage.
-This is a alternative approach for using ImageMagick, see [quickstarts/thumbnail](../quickstarts/thumbnail).
+This is a alternative approach for using ImageMagick, see [generate-thumbnail](../generate-thumbnail).

 ## Functions Code